gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     This command will use your defined `external_url` in `/etc/gitlab/gitlab.rb`.

-1. Make sure your the `gitlab` database user has a password defined
+1. Make sure your the `gitlab` database user has a password defined (from GitLab 10.4)

     Generate a MD5 hash of the desired password: